dingaaling/roadExtract/README.md

 **Jennifer Ding and Renran Zhou**

-This project is part of the DeepGlobe CVPR Road Extractino challenge from DigitalGlobe satellite imamges.
+This Cornell Tech CS 5304 project is part of the DeepGlobe CVPR Road Extractino challenge from DigitalGlobe satellite images.

 # File Descriptions
 ```org.py```: organizes train images into mask and satellite image folders <br>